naboeth/ethcc2022/README.md

 ### Inspiration / Idea

-// -> completed by Suzanne

 Cooking is a form of self-care: You can take time for yourself or nourish your friends.
 However, many people tend to order food or go to eat outside, even though they would like to cook more often for themselves.
 Our DApps gives you a reason to do so:
 - It's cheaper
 - Better for the environment
 - You can build up your cooking skills
 - You get to improve both your health and mental health!

-*We want to create a dApp that is focused on crypto-incentives with a "Cook-to-Earn" mindset.
-The more you cook, the more you earn.
-In this dApp we ask people to cook their own meals at home in exchange for a little cryptocurrencies.
-The goal is to use blockchain technology to ensure transparency, trust and traceability while encouraging people to have healthier diets and living habits, and share the love for great food.*

 ### What it does

 In a "bet with yourself" manner, users can deposit an amount of ETH in our DApp: Then they'll have one week to upload a valid photo of a plate they cooked.
-We ensure the photo is taken by the user by providing a random-generated code to write down and put it on the photo (we didn't manage to implement it for this Hackathon, but we would like to use an AI to check the validity of the code and the meal on the photos later).
+We ensure the photo is taken by the user by providing a random-generated code to write down and put it on the photo _(we didn't manage to implement the code generation and the photo verification for this Hackathon, but we would have liked to use an AI to check the validity of the code and the meal on the photos later)._

 If the user does not upload a valid photo in time, their stake remains in the contract and will later be donated to a charity.